Gideon4PNG/Oranges_Prizing_Optimizer/README.md

 To make the work usable, I deployed the trained model behind a FastAPI service and added a tiny HTML interface so anyone can input market conditions and instantly see the recommended price and expected profit.
-Although the first demo uses orange sales, the approach is product‑agnostic—it can be retrained for any produce or SKU as long as historical sales and pricing data are available.
+Although the first demo uses orange sales, the approach is product‑agnostic—it can be retrained for any produce as long as historical sales and pricing data are available.
 I used Copilot as an assistant for iteration and debugging, but the problem framing, design choices, and trade‑offs were mine.
 Note: the dataset in this demo is synthetic and Copilot‑generated, used purely for learning and prototyping.